Manuals

 Build-in Redundancy

 Use Dante’s Redundant Mode for failover protection.
-If one cable is unplugged, audio keeps running smoothly.
-Just make sure the primary network works first, then bring the secondary online.
+In case one cable is unplugged, audio still keeps running smoothly.
+Just make sure the primary network works first, then bring the secondary online afterwards.

 Clock Leader and Sync